 For ten years, Rabbi Katy served as a chaplain at the Brigham and Women’s Hospital in Boston before leaving in the spring of 2015 to found the One Earth Collaborative, a project of Open Spirit in Framingham, MA, where she engages with the community as an eco-chaplain.
 The One Earth Collaborative provides a home for people, organizations, and institutions in Metrowest Boston who share concern and passion about the Earth and its inhabitants, and the future of the human species.
 It is dedicated to transforming our consciousness by acknowledging and strengthening our spiritual connection to the Universe and all it contains.

-In 2013, together with Eli Gerzon, Rabbi Katy founded the Boston-area Jewish Climate Action Network, and she now serves as the president of JCAN.
+In 2013, Rabbi Katy co-founded the Jewish Climate Action Network, and she now serves as the president of JCAN.

 Rabbi Katy writes about matters of the spirit and the world (and encourages others to write) and blogs at www.mayantikvah.blogspot.com.
-She serves as the Jewish chaplain at CareGroup Parmenter Hospice in Wayland, MA, and is certified as a Bibliodramatist by Peter and Susan Pitzele.
-She recently published Loss and Transformation: One Women's Journey Out of Grief to Opportunity, which is based on her senior rabbinic project.
+She is certified as a Bibliodramatist by Peter and Susan Pitzele, and has published Loss and Transformation: One Women's Journey Out of Grief to Opportunity, which is based on her senior rabbinic project.
 She is a member of the Advisory Boards of Jewcology.org, Jewish Vegetarians of North America, and Shomrei Bereshit: Rabbis and Cantors for the Earth.

 Read Rabbi Katy's article, A Call for a New Kind of Chaplain.